smc/Dyuthi/README.md

 License
 =======
-This Font Software is duel licensed under the SIL Open Font License,Version 1.1 and GPLV3+ Licence with Font Exception.
+This Font Software is duel licensed under the SIL Open Font License, Version 1.1 and GPLV3+ Licence with Font Exception.
 See COPYING file with the font for details.